Terminal Station (film)

 Terminal Station (Stazione Termini, released in the United States as Indiscretion of an American Wife) is a 1953 romantic drama film directed and produced by Vittorio De Sica and starring Jennifer Jones, Montgomery Clift and Richard Beymer.
-It tells the story of the love affair between a married American woman and an Italian intellectual.
+It tells the story of the love affair between a married American woman and an Italian academic.
 The title refers to the Roma Termini railway station in Rome, where the film takes place.
 The film was entered into the 1953 Cannes Film Festival.

 Terminal Station was the first Hollywood film by Italian director De Sica, as an international coproduction with American mogul David O. Selznick.
 The collaboration was fraught with constant and severe creative differences that resulted in two different versions of the film, an 89-minute Italian version and a 72-minute American recut version under the alternate title Indiscretion of an American Wife.
-After this experience, De Sica never again worked with a Hollywood producer, although he would continue to direct English-language films with American actors.
+After this experience, De Sica never again worked with a Hollywood producer, although he later directed English-language films with American actors.

 Plot

-The following synopsis reflects the 89-minute version.
+The following synopsis reflects the 89-minute Italian version.

 Mary Forbes, an American housewife, has fallen in love with an Italian–American man named Giovanni Doria while visiting her sister in Rome.
 She arrives at his apartment door but decides not to ring the door bell.
-Mary hitches a ride to the train station, where she schedules a ride from Milan to Paris and telephones her young nephew Paul to arrive with her luggage.
+Mary hitches a ride to the train station, where she schedules a journey from Milan to Paris and telephones her young nephew Paul to bring her luggage.
 Mary next writes a telegram to Giovanni, expressing her love and pleads for his forgiveness.
-Mary boards a train compartment but before the train leaves the station, Mary sees Giovanni.
-He had learned about Mary's departure from her sister after not hearing from her.
+Mary boards a train compartment but before the train leaves the station, Mary sees Giovanni: he had learned about Mary's departure from her sister after not hearing from her.
 Their conversation is interrupted by Paul, who has arrived with Mary's luggage.
-As the train rides away, Mary decides to stay with Giovanni.
+As the train moves away, Mary decides to stay with Giovanni.

-Inside the terminal, they converse inside a restaurant where Giovanni reminds Mary she had told him yesterday that she loved him.
+Inside the terminal, they talk inside a restaurant where Giovanni reminds Mary she had told him yesterday that she loved him.
 Mary however felt conflicted as she is married to her husband Howard and has a young daughter, Catherine.
-Regardless, Giovanni has accepted a professor job at the University of Pisa and fancies living with Mary and Catherine along the Marina di Pisa.
+Regardless, Giovanni has accepted a teaching job at the University of Pisa and wants to live with Mary and Catherine along the Marina di Pisa.
 Giovanni invites Mary to his apartment, and as they leave the terminal, she sees Paul.
 Because of her unexpected reunion with her nephew, Mary expresses doubt about continuing their affair.
 Angered by Mary's indecision, Giovanni slaps her and leaves the station.
+Paul witnesses the assault.